1889 (20th April)

 1932 (13th August)

-Chancellor von Papen and Schleicher met with Hitler and said that the best they could offer him was the position of Vice Chancellor.
-Hitler was furious and threatened to unleash violence on the streets of Germany.
-Hitler eventually backed down.
+Chancellor von Papen and Kurt von Schleicher met with Hitler and said that the best they could offer him was the position of Vice Chancellor.
+Hitler was furious and threatened to unleash a wave of violence on the streets of Germany.
+When he realised he would not be made Chancellor, Hitler eventually backed down.

 1932 (12th September)

-Hermann Goring tabled a vote of no confidence agains the Chancellor von Papen.
+Hermann Goring tabled a vote of no confidence against the Chancellor, Franz von Papen.
 However, rather than face the vote, von Papen called a new election.

 1932 (6th November)

-Nazi Party lost seats winning 196 seats in the German election and formed a coalition government with the German National People’s Party.
+The Nazi Party won 196 seats in the German election, less than the previous election, and formed a coalition government with the German National People’s Party.

 1932 (17th November)